11 Tips on How to Motivate Children

-One of the most important things to motivate your child is to set goals for him.
+One of the most essential things to motivate your child is to set goals for him/her.
 Kids need direction and structure to guide them into better adults.
-Set easy goals for your child like cleaning up the table after studying or setting an alarm every night.
-One of the best ways to set goals is to have a discussion with your child on how to achieve these goals.
-Does your child want an alarm clock to set an alarm every day?
-Do they want to bake their own birthday cake?
-Make it interesting to the child and you are bound to see a marked difference.
+Set easy goals for your child like cleaning up the table after studying or setting the alarm every night.
+One of the best ways to set goals is to discuss with your child on how to achieve these goals.
+Does your child want an alarm clock to set the alarm every day?
+Do they want to bake their birthday cake?
+Make it interesting for your child, and you are bound to see a marked difference.

 Having a plan will also help your child understand structure.
-This should be done with the active involvement of your child.
-If they want to make it to their school’s basketball team, then what are the steps they are taking and how much practice will they need?
-Pay attention to your child’s input and they will automatically feel responsible for the task at hand.
+It would help if you this with the active involvement of your child.
+If they want to make it to their school’s basketball team, what are the steps they are taking and how much practice will they need?
+Pay attention to your child’s input, and they will automatically feel responsible for the task at hand.

-Most parents fall into the trap of bribing their child into doing something whether it is cleaning their room or studying for an hour every day.
+Most parents fall into the trap of bribing their child to do something, whether it is cleaning their room or studying for an hour every day.
 While this might work in the short term, it will not help build character or instil values.
 While using rewards, think of meaningful things that will bring joy to your child.
 It could be a day spent with you or baking cookies together.
 Ask your child how they feel after they complete a task.
-This will teach them to understand that the experience itself and the feelings that come along could be the reward.
+This will teach them to understand that the feelings that come along with the experience and the experience itself could be the reward.

 Children love to have conversations that satisfy their curiosity.
-When asking your child to do something, take a moment to explain why they the need to do a task.
+When asking your child to do something, take a moment to explain why they need to do a task.
 The worldview of your child can be very different and not necessarily logical.
 As an adult, you need to find compelling reasons and figure out what motivates your child.
-Examples include telling your child that cleaning his room would allow them and their friends to be able to play easily.
+Examples include telling your child that cleaning his/her room would allow them and their friends to play easily.

 Encouragement is vital to not just children, but adults too.
 Engage in positive reinforcement and recognize the efforts your child is putting in.
 If they make any progress, applaud them for their hard work and dedication.
 Encouragement cannot be vague but must be descriptive so that your child knows exactly which values you hold in high esteem.
 Encourage them to persist with things that they have failed at.
 This is one of the best methods for positively motivating young children.